 A 12-inch pizza is typically perfect for a small family meal or a small gathering of friends.
 If you are serving 2-3 people, this size offers an ideal amount of food without overwhelming your guests.

-- 2 People: If there are only two people eating, a 12-inch pizza can offer a substantial meal with enough leftovers for one person, depending on how much each person eats.
+- 2 People: For two people, a 12-inch pizza provides a filling meal, and there may even be enough leftovers for one person, depending on their appetite.

-- 3 People: For three people, the pizza can still be plenty if you cut it into 6 slices, with each person getting 2 slices, which is generally a satisfying amount.
+- 3 People: For three people, a 12-inch pizza should be sufficient, with each person getting 2 slices if you cut it into 6 slices, which is typically enough for a satisfying meal.

 2. Portioning for Different Appetites